-- 1.1 That the progress made on developing the Corporate Performance Management Framework be noted. - 1.2 That the Q1 monitoring reports be approved. - 1.3 That the Strategic Risk Register (SRR) as set out in Appendix 8 be noted.
+1.1 That the Board note progress on the further development of the Corporate Performance Management Framework, note the Q1 monitoring reports, and note the Strategic Risk Register (SRR).

 2 Reasons for Recommendations

 - 2.1 Council approved a corporate Performance Management Framework (PMF) on 12 April 2022, to address the recommendations of the Governance Value for Money Review by Grant Thornton and as a key element of the Council's Improvement Plan. - 2.2 Since April, the corporate PMF has been further refined, built into business processes and performance monitoring information has been gathered for Q1 of 2022/23.